 The Lord is my strength and my song.

 Verse: The Lord has chastened me sorely.

-Holy Trinity Master Calendar: A Holy Trinity Parish Master Calendar is maintained in the Parish Office.
-All ministries are asked to submit dates of events to be included in the master calendar.
-This will help coordinate efforts and events with other ministries; dates will be included in the weekly bulletin; and will help actively involve others in the work of our Parish.
-Active and enthusiastic participation in a parish’s activities and functions should emulate the Kingdom of God – a culture that is overflowing with joy, peace and love—a true reflection and presence of The Kingdom of Heaven.
+Holy Trinity Master Calendar: A Master Calendar is maintained and, with submitted updates to the office, is kept up-to-date on the website.
+This calendar can be printed or downloaded.
+This will help coordinate all efforts and events.
+Dates will yet be included in the weekly bulletinand help involve others in the work of our Parish.
+Actively and enthusiastically participating in a parish’s ministries and functions grow the possibility of a culture that is overflowing with joy, peace and love—a true reflection and presence of The Kingdom of Heaven.

 Upcoming Services and Events:

-- September 20th – 23rd Family Ministry Conference in Pittsburgh, PA –“The Orthodox Family in a Changing World”.
+ü September 20th – 23rd Family Ministry Conference in Pittsburgh, PA –“The Orthodox Family in a Changing World”